code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 ## 7. Testing the Spring Kafka Template & Listener

-A basic `SpringKafkaApplicationTest` is provided in order to verify that we are able to send and receive a message to and from Apache Kafka.
+A basic `SpringKafkaApplicationTest` is provided to verify that we are able to send and receive a message to and from Apache Kafka.
 It contains a `testReceiver()` unit test case that uses the `Sender` bean to send a message to the <var>'helloworld.t'</var> topic on the Kafka bus.

 We then check if the `CountDownLatch` from the `Receiver` was lowered from 1 to 0 as this indicates a message was processed by the `receive()` method.

-An embedded Kafka broker is automatically started by using the `@EmbeddedKafka` annotation.
+An embedded Kafka broker is started by using the `@EmbeddedKafka` annotation.

 As the embedded server is started on a random port, we provide a dedicated <var>src/test/resources/apppication.yml</var> properties file for testing which uses the `spring.embedded.kafka.brokers` system property to set the correct address of the broker(s).